 Self-Directed IRA Risks

 The upside potential of a self-directed IRA can be great if you are using the right investment strategy.
+You have the opportunity to choose alternative assets such as rental property, tax lien certificates, or other real estate investments.
 But there are also risks that need to be understood before you choose this type of investment.
 Education is the best way for you to avoid common pitfalls and protect your money.
 Some of the most common self-directed IRA risks include:

-- Forbidden Investments: Regulations are in place that manages the type of investments that can be used for self-directed IRAs.
+- Forbidden Investments: Regulations are in place that manages prohibited transactions for self-directed IRAs.
 As you are choosing the options, it is important to avoid these forbidden investments, such as certain metals, life insurance, coins, alcoholic beverages, gems, artwork, antiques, and more.

-- Custodian Experience: You need to choose a custodian to hold the funds that are put in your IRA.
+- Custodian Experience: You need to choose an IRA custodian to hold the funds that are put in your IRA.
 This custodian oversees the investments, so it is important that you have a good relationship with the custodian.
 Consider expertise, history, customer service, and more.

 - Investment Risks: While there is an opportunity to profit from alternative investment options, don’t be fooled by putting your money into risky investments.
 Most financial professionals will agree that all investments are risky, but there are ways that you can minimize your risks to optimize profitability.
 Work with an expert who can advise you on tax advantages, long-term strategy, and optimal dividends for your investments.

-As you are learning more about self-directed IRA risks, you are welcome to talk to our team for more information about your investment options.
+As you are performing due diligence about self-directed IRA risks, you are welcome to talk to our team for more information about your investment options.
+Your IRA account can be a powerful tool for your financial future.
 First National Realty Partners is here to help you choose the right investment opportunities that match your needs.
 Call to learn more about how crowdfunding and partnerships are gaining in popularity.